Vic Hall

-Vicqual Renee "Vic" Hall (born September 24, 1986) is an American former football defensive back.
+Vicqual Renee "Vic" Hall (born September 24, 1986) is an American former football defensive back and current Secondary Coach (Nickelbacks) for the Virginia Tech Hokies.
 He was signed by the Chicago Bears as an undrafted free agent in 2010.
 He played college football at Virginia, where he played multiple positions for the Cavaliers.
 He was the starting quarterback and also served as a kick returner and holder.
 In 2007 and 2008, he played as a cornerback.

 Early life

 Hall was born on September 24, 1986, in Gretna, Virginia, US to parents Rochelle Hall and Victor Calloway.
 Vic Hall attended Gretna High School where he played football, baseball and basketball.
 He started for his team as a freshman in 2001 and recorded 14 touchdown passes and a combined 1,546 rushing and passing yards.
 As a sophomore, he recorded 2,184 passing yards, 20 passing touchdowns, 1,045 rushing yards, and 12 rushing touchdowns.

 During his junior year, he set a Virginia state record by recording 4,434 total offensive yards, which included 2,769 passing and 1,665 rushing yards.
 He led his team, Gretna, which set a Virginia High School League (VHSL) record in the 1990s for 43 straight losses, to a 14–0 record and the Group A state championship.
 Hall also had 31 passing touchdowns and 25 rushing touchdowns for a total of 56 touchdowns, the second-highest in state history at that time.
 As a senior, he broke the state record he set when he recorded 4,852 offensive yards.
 That season, Hall recorded 165 completions on 259 attempts, 2,851 passing yards, 38 passing touchdowns, 174 carries, 1,982 rushing yards, and 26 rushing touchdowns.
 He again led his team to the state championship and a 14–0 record in his senior year.
 Hall was named a first-team all-state quarterback three times and a SuperPrep All-American.